DenriUs/flashcard-app/README.md

 Flashcard app is a **Next.js web application** that will help different people to memorize information and increase their knowledge.

+🚧 Currently, all changes are presented in the development branch.

 ## 📋 TODO

 - [x] Add credentials auth